Hyphaeic/EXTERNAL/README.md

 > *irreversibilitly is the prerequisite for meaning*

-**Hyphaeic Spc.** is a cognitive physics & hardware engineering research & development social benefit corporation based in Seattle, WA.
-We are building self-sovereign living systems as aligned, autonomous & persistent economic agents.
+**Hyphaeic sPC.** is a cognitive physics & topological compute Social Purpose Corporation working on clockless, deterministic compute architectures for self-sovereign embodied intelligence and independent economic agents.
+Based in Seattle, Washington State

 ---